HerrPaule/Euxoloti/Panel/README.md

 - Width: 101mm
 - Height: 128mm

-Drill position are marked by Crosses.
+Drill positions are marked by Crosses.